 Why Bother With PATs?

 Make no mistake, we feel PATs provide very valuable information about our puppies.
 We're looking at a snapshot in time of these puppies (7 weeks old, in our case) and assessing in what areas we feel those puppies might need additional work before going to their new homes (in our case, at 10 weeks old).
-So, if we have a puppy with a little more prey drive than we think will be easy for a pet owner to handle, we are going to double down on Attention is the Mother of All Behaviors (using motion as a distraction), and also recalls in the face of something moving.
+So, if we have a puppy with a little more prey drive than we think will be easy for a pet owner to handle, we are going to double down on Attention is the Mother of All Behaviors (using motion as a distraction), and also practice recalls in the face of something moving.
 If we have a puppy that demonstrates sound sensitivity, we are going to do some extra work on creating pleasant associations with sounds.
 But the puppy tests factor little or none into our decisions where and how to place puppies.

 If, for every post and discussion on puppy testing, we had an equal post and discussion on advocating for your puppy in the first year of life, a world of hurt and disappointment could be avoided.